pizzamoeger/student-app/README.md

 ## Tracking your study time

+**Note that in the code this does not work at all, due to a WIP bug fix.
+However, in the release it does work!
+(But with bug)**

 You can navigate to the `Stopwatch`-View by clicking the clock icon in the bottom navigation.
 At the top of this View, you can see two TextViews: `Stopwatch` and `Insights`.
 They are clickable.
 You will also see a big time tracker, displaying the total time you studied today.